sfigg/commercialization-public/test/hlk/testref/wi-fi-direct-performance-scenario-tests.md

             -   RunConnectorScenario

-    -   After L2 is established, WFD Client does ping session to GO’s gateway address for 30 seconds
+    -   After L2 is established, WFD Client does ping session to GO's gateway address for 30 seconds

     -   If scenario was Pre-AP-Connect, do concurrent ping session to AP as well